 Examples of pen testing by security professionals are the use of social engineering to gain unauthorized access into a network perimeter, use of phishing emails for financial gain, and encrypting a database (ransomware).

-What are the common types of penetration tests?
+Examples of common types of penetration tests are